burger

 • A "catchall" type email address retrieves all emails sent to non-existent email addresses on the domain.

-• It is ideal if you want to receive all messages for which there is no specific address in your domain.
+• This is ideal if you want to receive all messages for which there is no specific address on your domain.

 • This type of address cannot be used to send emails.

-• If you configure the "Automatic Responder" (or out-of-office message) on a catchall@ address, no automatic response will be sent to senders who have contacted a non-existent address in your domain.
+• If you configure the "Automatic reply" (out of office message) function on a catchall@ address, no automatic reply will be sent to senders who contacted a non-existent address on your domain.

-• This restriction avoids, for example, response loops and the sending of unwanted messages.
+• This restriction notably avoids reply loops and the sending of unwanted messages.

 • Also, take note of the important recommendations at the end of this guide.